Quantum networks with coherent routing of information through multiple nodes: Results

 where $q_\pm : = (1 \pm \<\eta_1| \rho |\eta_1\>)/2$.
-This expression has the same form as Eq.\ \eqref{eq:Fsup_genN_phys}, enabling classical communication at a non-zero rate through asymptotically long sequences of non-identical erasure channels.
+This expression has the same form as Eq.\ \eqref{eq:Fsup_genN_phys}, enabling classical communication at a non-zero rate through asymptotically long sequences of non-identical $Z$-channels.

-{\bf Characterisation of the channels permitting classical communication through asymptotically long sequences.} In the previous two sections, we showed that for $Z$-channels, superposing asymptotically long sequences enables the transmission of classical information at a non-zero rate.
-In this section, we present necessary and sufficient conditions for this phenomenon to be realised with a generic sequence of identical quantum channels.
+{\bf Characterisation of the channels permitting classical communication through asymptotically long sequences.} The examples shown in the previous sections showed that it is sometimes possible to achieve a non-zero communication capacity even with infinitely long sequences of noisy channels.
+We now characterise completely the set of channels giving rise to this phenomenon.

-Recall our expectation that, without repeater channels, one can communicate non-zero classical information through a superposition of sequences of identical channels if and only if the channels' vacuum interference operator $F$ has eigenvalue 1.
-If this statement is true, then we expect an even stronger statement to be true: with repeater channels, one can communicate non-zero classical information through a superposition of sequences of identical channels if and only if $F$ has singular value 1.
-For, if the vacuum interference operator $G$ of a repeater channel renders an effective vacuum interference operator $F_{\rm eff} := G F$ with eigenvalue 1, then the stronger statement reduces to the weaker one.
-An example of such a pair $F$ and $G$ is given in Appendix \ref{app:Fsingular1}.

-Motivated by this line of reasoning, we establish the following theorem for asymptotically long sequences of identical quantum channels $\map E$.
+The following theorem characterises completely the set of channels that have zero capacity when used asymptotically many times in a definite path, and yet yield finite capacity when used on a superposition of paths.
+(Below, $\spc{L}(\spc H)$ denotes the space of linear operators over a Hilbert space $\spc{H}$.)